elidickinson/ghost-sync-google-sheets/README.md

 1. Click **Ghost Sync → Settings**
 2. You'll see: **"Authorization Required"** - click **Continue**
 3. **Select your Google account**
-4. You'll see a warning: **"Google hasn't verified this app"**
+4. You may see a warning like: **"Google hasn't verified this app"**
    - This is normal - it's your own script, not a published app reviewed by Google
    - Click **Advanced** (bottom left)
-   - Click **"Go to [Your Sheet Name] (unsafe)"**
+   - Click **"Go to Unnamed Project (unsafe)"**
-5. Click **"Allow"** for the permissions
+   - Note: Google will also email you an alert.
+This is expected for custom Google Sheets scripts.
-   - The script needs access to your spreadsheet (just the one you install this in) and external services to communicate with Ghost's API
+5. Grant permissions to the script: click **Select All** then scroll to the bottom and **Continue.**

-Note: Google will also send you an email alert that you added an unauthorized app.
-This is expected for custom scripts.
+   - The script only requests permission to edit the current Sheet, not anything else in your Google account.

 ## Setup